 Never-5xx storefront contract

-Every route a live storefront or checkout calls (proxy/recommend, proxy/outcome, ingest, ingest/thankyou-offer) catches every internal error — including the core deployment being unreachable or returning a 5xx — and degrades to a 200 response with an empty result ({cards: []}, {ok: false}, etc.).
-The one exception is malformed JSON on POST /api/shopify/ingest, which 400s (there’s no meaningful degraded response to a request that didn’t parse at all).
-This guarantees a KaireonAI outage never breaks checkout or storefront rendering.
+Every route a live storefront or checkout calls (proxy/recommend, proxy/outcome, ingest, ingest/thankyou-offer, ingest/thankyou-outcome) catches every internal error — including the core deployment being unreachable or returning a 5xx — and degrades to a 200 response with an empty result ({cards: []}, {ok: false}, etc.).
+The exceptions: malformed JSON on POST /api/shopify/ingest 400s (there’s no meaningful degraded response to a request that didn’t parse at all), and a missing/invalid session token on GET /api/shopify/ingest/thankyou-offer or POST /api/shopify/ingest/thankyou-outcome is a genuine 401 on both (same lookup-then-verify reasoning — see each route’s own section for exactly which shop states this covers vs. which still degrade to 200).
+This guarantees a KaireonAI outage — or an unconfigured/never-provisioned shop — never breaks checkout or storefront rendering with anything worse than an empty card.

 Install